Roger Ebert: Favorites

 Ebert said that his favorite film was Citizen Kane, joking, "That's the official answer," although he preferred to emphasize it as "the most important" film.
-He said seeing The Third Man cemented his love of cinema: "This movie is on the altar of my love for the cinema.
+He said The Third Man cemented his love of cinema: "This movie is on the altar of my love for the cinema.
 I saw it for the first time in a little fleabox of a theater on the Left Bank in Paris, in 1962, during my first $5 a day trip to Europe.
 It was so sad, so beautiful, so romantic, that it became at once a part of my own memories — as if it had happened to me."
 He implied that his real favorite film was La Dolce Vita.

 His favorite actor was Robert Mitchum and his favorite actress was Ingrid Bergman.
 He named Buster Keaton, Yasujirō Ozu, Robert Altman, Werner Herzog and Martin Scorsese as his favorite directors.
-He expressed his distaste for "top-10" lists, and all movie lists in general, but did make an annual list of the year's best films, joking that film critics are "required by unwritten law" to do so.
-He also contributed an all-time top-10 list for the decennial Sight & Sound Critics' poll in 1982, 1992, 2002 and 2012.
+He expressed distaste for "top-10" lists and movie lists in general, but made annual lists of the year's best films, joking that film critics are "required by unwritten law" to do so.
+He also contributed all-time top-10 lists for the decennial Sight & Sound Critics' poll in 1982, 1992, 2002 and 2012.
 In 1982, he chose, alphabetically, 2001: A Space Odyssey, Aguirre, the Wrath of God, Bonnie and Clyde, Casablanca, Citizen Kane, La Dolce Vita, Notorious, Persona, Taxi Driver and The Third Man.
-In 2012, he chose 2001: A Space Odyssey, Aguirre, the Wrath of God, Apocalypse Now, Citizen Kane, La Dolce Vita, The General, Raging Bull, Tokyo Story, The Tree of Life and Vertigo.
-Several of the contributors to Ebert's website participated in a video tribute to him, featuring films that made his Sight & Sound list in 1982 and 2012.
+In 2002, he chose 2001: A Space Odyssey, Aguirre, the Wrath of God, Apocalypse Now, Citizen Kane, The Decalogue, La Dolce Vita, The General, Raging Bull, Tokyo Story and Vertigo.
+A change in the rules would have caused the ten parts of The Decalogue to be counted as ten separate films, so in 2012 he replaced it with The Tree of Life.
+Several RogerEbert.com contributors participated in a video tribute, featuring films that made his Sight & Sound list in 1982 and 2012.